 Together, we work to position Canada as a global hub for digital innovation.
-A full list of Members can be found here:
+View a full list of members

 This ambitious and complex project will involve developing Canada’s largest and most diverse online food share network, including simplifying how we intelligently match and deliver surplus products to avoid loss, feed our food insecure, while providing cost recovery to our farmers and food businesses.